Radiotherapy

 Is the treatment different each day?

-The treatments itself is the same each day, but we allow extra time for taking x-rays to check your position.
+The treatments itself is the same each day, but we allow extra time for taking X-rays to check your position.

 Does radiotherapy have an effect on my immunity?

-No radiotherapy treatment is localised to the treatment area and does not affect your immune system.
+No. Radiotherapy treatment is localised to the treatment area and does not affect your immune system.
 Concurrent treatments such as chemotherapy and immunotherapy can affect your immunity.
 Please speak to a radiographer if you have questions or concerns.

 Can I keep my clothes on?